joeFunction/UofARepo/15-Project-2/02-Homework/README.md

-// handlebars

-burger page: 'table-order'=varible, box = table number header id, below table number will be burger

-name: display all table orders/food order, in handlerbars

-'check-out' button, received order

-'view' = food they ordered

-button take to same formatted page but meanings

-burger within a burger

-table food order

-cash out or not

 # Project 2

 ## Application Requirements
-//figure out plug ins

 * Must use a Node and Express server
-// app.js import npm express//

 * Must use Handlebars.js as the template engine
-// included

 * Must be backed by a MySQL database with a Sequelize ORM
-// included

 * Must utilize both GET and POST routes for retrieving and adding new data
-//included get=read post=create

 * Must be deployed using Heroku (with data)

-//
-* Must utilize at least one new library, package, or technology that we haven’t discussed //passport, emoji npm(food items)
+* Must utilize at least one new library, package, or technology that we haven’t discussed

 * Must have a polished front end/UI
-// needs work - html 5.net

 * Must have a folder structure that meets the MVC paradigm
-// included

 * Must meet good quality coding standards (indentation, scoping, naming)
-//

 * Must protect API keys in Node with environment variables
-// bcrypt included ~ api=json object

 ## Presentation Requirements